SPF and DKIM authentication for domains

 Configure SPF records for TransMail

-When you send an email from your domain using TransMail, the recipient email server looks up the email domain from the mail-from address in your email.
+When you send an email using TransMail, the recipient email server looks up the domain name from the mail-from address.
 It then checks with the DNS whether the email sending IP is authorized to send messages from this mail-from domain.
 If this is true then the email clears the SPF validation and is placed in the recipient inbox.
 You can learn to configure SPF for your domains added to TransMail in the domain verification section.

 You can publish the SPF records for TransMail in your DNS as a TXT record.
 The TXT record will vary slightly based on the type of domain you use, as given below: